Internal control objectives

 Transformation process (what happens to the data); and

-Data storage (how the data is stored for the long term)
+data is stored for the long term)

 There are two main types of flowcharts.